wilsonify/wilsonify.github.io/content/recipes/FOURBEAN SALAD84.md

 ## Instructions
-1 Make the dressing: Throw the mustard, sweetener, garlic, lemon juice, vinegars, and olive oil together in a small jar and shake the fuck out of it.
+1 Make the dressing: Throw the mustard, sweetener, garlic, lemon juice, vinegars, and olive oil together in a small jar and shake the   out of it.
 Set it aside.

 2 Get the salad going: Place a steamer insert and a couple inches of water in a small pot.
 Bring to a boil over medium heat.
 Add the green beans, cover, and steam until they’re tender but not sad and mushy, 8 to 10 minutes.